-The Plan pays Benefits for CHD surgeries which are ordered by a Physician.
+The Plan pays Benefits for Congenital heart disease (CHD) surgeries which are ordered by a Physician.
 CHD surgical procedures include surgeries to treat conditions such as coarctation of the aorta, aortic stenosis, tetralogy of fallot, transposition of the great vessels and hypoplastic left or right heart syndrome.

 UnitedHealthcare has specific guidelines regarding Benefits for CHD services.
-Contact UnitedHealthcare at the number on your ID card for information about these guidelines.
+Contact the Care Advocacy Program at 866-229-2312 for information about these guidelines.

-The Plan pays Benefits for CHD services ordered by a Physician and received at a facility participating in the CHD Resource Services program.
+The Plan pays Benefits for Congenital Heart Disease (CHD) services ordered by a Physician and received at a CHD Resource Services program.
 Benefits include the facility charge and the charge for supplies and equipment.
-Benefits for Physician services are described under Physician Fees for Surgical and Medical Services.
+Benefits are available for the following CHD services: